javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 `Async/await` is based on promises, so it uses the same promise queue internally.

 So `await` is guaranteed to work before any `setTimeout` or other event handlers.
-That's actually quite essential, as we know that our async/await will never be interrupted by other handlers or events.
+That's actually quite essential, as we know that our async/await code flow will never be interrupted by other handlers or events.

 ## Summary